jboss-developer/jboss-eap-quickstarts/cmt/README.md

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See [Build and Deploy the Quickstarts](../README.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._

-1. Make sure you have started the JBoss Server with the PostgreSQL driver
+1. Make sure you have started the JBoss EAP server with the PostgreSQL driver
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive: